Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- He has added 50 rushing yards on 37 carries with three touchdowns, averaging 3.1 yards per game.
+- He also has 50 rushing yards on 37 carries (plus three rushing touchdowns), averaging 3.1 yards per game on the ground.

 - The 49ers have run 50.7% passing plays and 49.3% rushing plays this season.
 They rank 13th in the NFL in scoring.